-Biological Control: There are no effective methods for the biological control of harvester ants.
+Biological Control: There are no effective methods for the biological control of ants.

-Chemical Control: Hydramethylnon is often used to control harvester ant populations by placing it around the ant hill.
+Chemical Control: Hydramethylnon is often used to control harvester ant populations, by placing it around the anthill.
 Worker ants will carry the poisoned bait back to their nest and distribute it to the other ants and the queen.
 Hydramethylnon, however, can only be used on bare ground, outside borders and ditch banks.
-Carbaryl baits can be used within crop fields to control ant populations.
+Carbaryl baits can be used to control ant populations within the crop field.

 Cultural Control: Surrounding the field with a water-filled ditch can help control ant migration into the field.
-This method, however, is not always effective as the ants are often already in the field.
+This method, however, is not always feasible because the ants are often already in the field